kcohen1997/EMI-Volusion-Loadsheet-Builder/README.md

 # Create Volusion Loadsheet
 Creates GUI translating product information from e-commerce site Volusion.
+For access to the completed exe file, visit the "Release" section.

 ## How To Create Executable File